Accreditation and Recognition

 The Doctor of Naturopathic Medicine program is accredited by the Council on Naturopathic Medical Education (CNME), a specialized accrediting board recognized by the U.S. Department of Education.
 A copy of the current CNME Handbook of Accreditation for Naturopathic Medical Colleges and Programs is on reserve in the Bastyr University Library.
 For more information, please contact the Council on Naturopathic Medical Education, P.O.
 Box 178, 342 Main St., Great Barrington, MA 01230, (413) 528-8877.

-The Master of Science (MS) Didactic Program in Dietetics and Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (800) 877-1600 ext.
-5400, email: firstname.lastname@example.org, website: www.eatright.org/acend.
+The Master of Science (MS) Didactic Program in Dietetics and Dietetic Internship are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (800) 877-1600 ext.
+5400, email: email@example.com, website: www.eatright.org/acend.

 Bastyr University is approved by USCIS U.S. Citizenship and Immigration Services to accept and enroll foreign non-immigrant students.
 Bastyr University’s academic programs are approved by the Washington Student Achievement Council (WSAC) for enrollment of persons eligible to receive educational benefits under Title 38 and Title 10, U.S. Code.